'A new era of accountability.' What Memphis got right after the death of Tyre Nichols

 "A year ago, two years ago, we wouldn't have seen some of the things we're seeing here," Johnson said of Memphis law enforcement's handling of Nichols' death.

+Memphis Police Chief Cerelyn "CJ" Davis told CNN that on hearing that initial account she thought it was "just a strange summary of what occurred on a traffic stop."
+Once she viewed video of what actually happened, she was "outraged," she said.

+Investigators have so far been unable to find evidence to corroborate the claim that Nichols was driving recklessly, the chief said Friday.

-Law enforcement and legal analysts point to Memphis' actions as a new example of how to maintain trust in the community after fatal police encounters.
+Still, law enforcement and legal analysts are now pointing to Memphis' actions as a new example of how to maintain trust in the community after fatal police encounters.

 "We're in a new era of accountability," said CNN legal analyst Joey Jackson, noting the proliferation of police body cameras and cell phone and surveillance video that capture violence by officers.
 "The more we have these instances that are caught on camera, the more public is outraged, the more there is demand for accountability."